Philippe Descola

 About the Lectures

-The rooting of the descriptive tools of the social sciences in Enlightenment philosophy has blinded us to the fact that what are loosely called ‘societies’ are in fact, for non-moderns, assemblages that, unlike ours, contain and associate much more than just humans, either because their institutions are able to integrate non-humans into collectives, or because non-humans are seen as political subjects acting within their own collectives.
-In other words, the kinds of beings that result from these assemblages are not those to which philosophy or the social sciences usually pay attention: they are associations of humans and non-humans that take very diverse forms and, in this sense, can also offer food for thought about the transformation of the political and social institutions proper to the Moderns.
+The rooting of the descriptive tools of the social sciences in Enlightenment philosophy has blinded us to the fact that what are loosely called ‘societies’ are in fact, for extra-moderns, assemblages that, unlike ours, contain and associate much more than just humans, either because their institutions are able to integrate other-than-humans into collectives, or because other-than-humans are seen as political subjects acting within their own collectives.
+In other words, the kinds of beings that result from these assemblages are not those to which philosophy or the social sciences usually pay attention: they are associations of humans and other-than-humans that take very diverse forms and, in this sense, can also offer food for thought about the much-needed transformation of the political and social institutions proper to the Moderns.
 We could call these assemblages cosmopolities in that they bring under the same regime of cosmic sociability a vast set of components that the ontology of the Moderns has tended to dissociate.
-By drawing extensively, and in a comparative manner, on ethnographic and historical materials, the lectures will seek to define certain characteristics of these assemblages.
-The main argument to be developed is that many of these cosmopolities have been misportrayed because they were described with the template of the Westphalian nation-state in mind: i.e. as deriving their specificity from being ‘against’ the state, or because they were seen as being organized according to institutions more clearly identifiable in state societies (behind), as nascent, proto- or would-be states (before); while, conversely, their intrinsic features – taken as they are, independently of any conceptual reference to the form of the state – may offer us a stimulation for thinking entirely different forms of collectives (beyond).

 About the Commentators